-- The EPA recommends 20 BTU per square foot as a rule of thumb
+- The EPA recommends 20 BTU per square foot as a rule of thumb.

-- Kitchens may require more BTUs than suggested by their square footage
+- Kitchens may require more BTUs than suggested by their square footage.

 - Factors like ceiling height, body heat, poor insulation, and sun exposure will affect the size unit a room needs.

 Not every air conditioner is built to cool all areas.
 The size of the air conditioner should be based on the climate, as well as the room size, to ensure that proper cooling is achieved.